-When my son and I reached the wave-washed point on Georgian Bay at Killarney Provincial Park, Ontario after hiking for 2 hours, our jaws dropped at the breathtaking scenery in front of us.
+When my son and I reached the wave-washed point on Georgian Bay at Killarney Provincial Park, Ontario on a cloudy day after hiking for 2 hours, our jaws dropped at the breathtaking scenery in front of us.

 We had reached the spot after 2 hours of moderately difficult hike over the rocky outcrops and roots of the trees that tested our ankles on Chikanishing Trail.